 |1998 Rome Statute of the International Criminal Court||State Party|

 |1948 Charter of the Organization of American States||State Party|

 Police Use of Force

 A 1980 Law (18.961) is the Constitutional Organic Law of the Carabineros.
 This sets the framework for this form of military-style police force, but does not expressly regulate its use of force.
-This is effected in the Circular No. 1756 of 13 March 2013, issued by the Director General of the Carabineros.
+This was initially effected in the Circular No. 1756 of 13 March 2013, issued by the Director General of the Carabineros.
 In March 2019, Circular No. 1832 was issued on the use of force, replacing the 2013 version.
 The 2019 Circular reiterates fundamental principles governing use of force in law enforcement: legality, necessity, proportionality, and accountability.
 A graduated continuum of force is also set out in the Circular.